-Malta schengen visa is required for Bolivian citizens.
+Malta schengen visa is required for Dominican Republic citizens.
 The stay is usually short with a period of 90 days and visa expires in 90 days.
 Applicant is required to be present when applying for Malta schengen visa.
-A total of 10 documents are required for applying Malta schengen visa.
+A total of 12 documents are required for applying Malta schengen visa.
 You can also find useful tips from fellow travellers.

 Malta COVID-19 travel restrictions

-Malta is major restrictions for travel.
-Most visitors from Bolivia will not be allowed to travel to Malta.
+Malta has major restrictions for travel.
+Most visitors from Dominican Republic will not be allowed to travel to Malta.
 You are required to have mandatory quarantine.
 Find travel restrictions, quarantine and entry requirements to travel Malta.